dhruvshah8/30-Days-of-Swift/README.md

 > Dicee

 I moved on to creating a quiz app with true or false answers.
 I learned more about code design, by using the Model View Controller Design Patter to structure my code.
-Furthermore,
+Furthermore, I learned about how to make more functional and reusable code through the use of Structs and Classes as well as new data structures like dictionaries.
+Some difficulties arrised in keeping track of the users score and resseting the score when the game was over.

+> Quizler

+# Week 3

+## MultiPage Dynamic Apps